Ackimixs/discordTS/readme.md

 rename the file as `.env`

-after run `npm run build` to build javascript projet\n finaly run `npm run start` to start the bot
+after run `npm run build` to build javascript projet finaly run `npm run start` to start the bot

 ## How that work
 the bot is build using [discord.js](https://github.com/discordjs/discord.js) librarie and [discord-player](https://github.com/Androz2091/discord-player) for the music part the bot use a mongo database for logs system and multi-guilds purpose

 ## Warning
-i'm jsust a fucking junior dev so you have any issue please tell\n (Ps: it's only the first version and the bot is not finish)
+i'm jsust a fucking junior dev so you have any issue please tell (Ps: it's only the first version and the bot is not finish)